MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-sql-statements-and-query-details/retrieve-visualization-query-details.md

 ---
-title: Workflow Sample - Retrieve Visualization Query Details
+title: Workflow sample - Retrieve visualization query details
-sidebar_label: Retrieve Visualization Query Details
+sidebar_label: Retrieve visualization query details
 description: This workflow sample demonstrates how to retrieve the query details of visualizations in a dossier instance.
 ---